hazelcast/hazelcast-reference-manual/src/JCache-NearCache.md

 ##### `max-size-policy`

-This element defines the state when near cache is full and whether the eviction should be triggered.
+This element defines the state when the near cache is full and determines whether the eviction should be triggered.
 The following policies for maximum cache size are supported by the near cache eviction:

 - **ENTRY_COUNT:** Maximum size based on the entry count in the near cache.
 Available only for `BINARY` and `OBJECT` in-memory formats.
 - **USED_NATIVE_MEMORY_SIZE:** Maximum used native memory size of the specified near cache in MB to trigger the eviction.
 If the used native memory size exceeds this threshold, the eviction is triggered.
 Available only for `NATIVE` in-memory format.
 This is supported only by Hazelcast Enterprise.
 - **USED_NATIVE_MEMORY_PERCENTAGE:** Maximum used native memory percentage of the specified near cache to trigger the eviction.
 If the native memory usage percentage (relative to maximum native memory size) exceeds this threshold, the eviction is triggered.
 Available only for `NATIVE` in-memory format.
 This is supported only by Hazelcast Enterprise.
 - **FREE_NATIVE_MEMORY_SIZE:** Minimum free native memory size of the specified near cache in MB to trigger the eviction.
-If free native memory size goes down below of this threshold, eviction is triggered.
+If free native memory size goes below this threshold, eviction is triggered.
 Available only for `NATIVE` in-memory format.
 This is supported only by Hazelcast Enterprise.
 - **FREE_NATIVE_MEMORY_PERCENTAGE:** Minimum free native memory percentage of the specified near cache to trigger eviction.
-If free native memory percentage (relative to maximum native memory size) goes down below of this threshold, eviction is triggered.
+If free native memory percentage (relative to maximum native memory size) goes below this threshold, eviction is triggered.
 Available only for `NATIVE` in-memory format.
 This is supported only by Hazelcast Enterprise.

 ##### `eviction-policy`

-Once a near cache is full (reached to its maximum size as specified with the `max-size-policy` element), an eviction policy determines which, if any, entries must be evicted.
+Once a near cache is full (i.e., has reached its maximum size as specified by the `max-size-policy` element), an eviction policy determines which, if any, entries must be evicted.
 Currently, the following eviction policies are supported by near cache eviction:

 - LRU (Least Recently Used)
 - LFU (Least Frequently Used)